Knower paradox

 The knower paradox is a paradox belonging to the family of the paradoxes of self-reference (like the liar paradox).
 Informally, it consists in considering a sentence saying of itself that it is not known, and apparently deriving the contradiction that such sentence is both not known and known.

+Example: "The truth of this sentence is not known."

 History

 A version of the paradox occurs already in chapter 9 of Thomas Bradwardine’s Insolubilia.
 In the wake of the modern discussion of the paradoxes of self-reference, the paradox has been rediscovered (and dubbed with its current name) by the US logicians and philosophers David Kaplan and Richard Montague, and is now considered an important paradox in the area.
 The paradox bears connections with other epistemic paradoxes such as the hangman paradox and the paradox of knowability.

 Formulation

 The notion of knowledge seems to be governed by the principle that knowledge is factive: